ThijnK/discord-bot-template-ts/README.md

 Commands are grouped into _categories_, each of which has its own folder.
 The `index.ts` file in each folder exports the commands in that category and provides some metadata about the category, which includes at least the name of the category, and optionally a description and emoji.

 Each command gets its own file, and consists of a `meta` object, built using a `SlashCommandBuilder` from `discord.js`, and an `exec` function, which is called when the command is executed.
 This `exec` function is passed a context containing the bot client, a Logger instance (instantiated with the command name; see the [Logging](#logging) section), and the interaction itself.
+Note that errors thrown in the `exec` function will be caught and logged automatically, so you don't have to worry about catching them yourself.
+Do, however, make sure that you await asynchronous functions, such that errors thrown inside such functions will be caught as well!

 A command file should look something like this: